AlanCasal/movieland-web-app/CODEREVIEW.md

 - Consider splitting code and using (also mentioned in app.scss)
   - `_variables.scss` file for variables,
-  - `_base.scss` for resets and _mixins.scss for mixins,
+  - `_base.scss` for resets and \_mixins.scss for mixins,
   - `_animations.scss` for animations,
   - `_main.scss` that imports all others
   - delete `index.css` and `app.scss`.
 This approach is more scalable and maintainable and follows SCSS best practices

 ## [Header.jsx](/src/components/Header.jsx)

-- (line 33) input should use onChange instead of onKeyUp
+- [(line 33)](/src/components/Header.jsx#L33) input should use onChange instead of onKeyUp

-  - better accessibility, it works for all input methods.
+  - better accessibility, it works for all input methods
   - it won't miss any input change since it trogger whenever the input changes

 - add aria-label to nav elements for better accessibility

 - some classes like visually-hidden or rounded are not used anywhere.
 If they are from bootstrap, they should be removed

-- (line 10) header should have a className to be used in scss.
+- [(line 11)](/src/components/Header.jsx#L11) header should have a className to be used in scss
   - header is too generic and may conflict with other headers
   - header has lower specificity than a class selector
   - using a className will make it easier to style and target the header and maintain it

 ## [header.scss](/src/styles/header.scss)

 - instead of using element selectors like `header`, `input`, `button`, consider using a class selectors

   - it will make it easier to style and target the elements and maintain it
   - it will make the code more readable and easier to understand
   - avoids unintentional side effects when using element selectors